-Kinetic energy calculator is a tool which helps you assess the energy of motion.
-It is based on the kinetic energy formula, which applies to every object which has vertical or horizontal motion.
+This kinetic energy calculator is a tool which helps you assess the energy of motion.
+It is based on the kinetic energy formula, which applies to every object in vertical or horizontal motion.

-- What the difference between potential and kinetic energy is
+- What is the difference between potential and kinetic energy,

 Kinetic energy definition